mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/data-science-engine/2.0.0/customizations/custom-images/index.md

     RUN conda install -yq spacy
     ```

-1. **Build and push the Dockerfile**:
-    From the directory where Dockerfile has been created, run the commands `docker build` and `docker push` as shown below.
-Assuming that the docker repository name is `docker123` and image name is `spacy-example:worker`.
-Run the following commands:
+1. **Build and push the Dockerfile**: From each directory where Dockerfile has been created, run the commands `docker build` and `docker push` as shown below.
+Assuming that the docker repository name is `docker123` and image names are `spacy-example:notebook` and `spacy-example:worker`, run the following commands:

     ```bash
     cd worker